-Like CBD and Delta 8, Delta 9 THC is a naturally occurring compound found in hemp and marijuana.
+Like CBD and Delta 8, Delta 9 THC is a naturally occurring compound in hemp and marijuana.
 According to the federal Farm Bill, you can legally consume delta 9 products that contain less than 0.3% THC per net weight.
 Now, while this law protects you when consuming alt-cannabis products, it doesn't have the same effects on drug screenings.
-Even in states where marijuana is legal, you can still be tested for THC.
-Testing positive for Delta 9 THC could have a negative impact on your employment, court case, or sports organization.
+Even in states where marijuana is legal, you can still be eligible for a THC test.
+Testing positive for Delta 9 THC could harm your employment, court case, or sports organization.
 Yes, Delta 9 does show up on a drug test.

-The reason certain substances can remain in your urine or hair days or weeks later lies in the way your body metabolizes those substances.
+Certain substances can remain in your urine or hair days or weeks later because of how your body metabolizes those substances.
 Your liver "digests" those substances, and during the process, residual metabolites remain in your blood, urine, saliva, sweat, hair, and lungs to be secreted out over time.
 Your body metabolizes substances at varying rates depending on how frequently you use them.
-The goal of a drug test is to prove that you've used a substance.
-The test doesn't differentiate between a light or heavy user.
+A drug test aims to prove that you've used a substance, and the test doesn't differentiate between a light or heavy user.

-Drug tests are actually screening for the metabolites your body produces after your liver processes Delta 9 THC — a common metabolite is THC-COOH.
+The drug tests screen for the metabolites your body produces after your liver processes Delta 9 THC — a common metabolite is THC-COOH.
 The drug test accuracy varies by which test is used and which substance is being screened.
-Marijuana tests are fairly common, making them incredibly accurate.
-According to the CDC, these urinalysis will show the correct results up to 95% of the time.
+Marijuana tests are relatively standard, making them incredibly accurate.
+According to the CDC, these urinalyses will show the correct results up to 95% of the time.

 Since THC dissolves into fat, your body doesn't get rid of it as quickly as a water-soluble compound.
-The metabolite THC-COOH can stay with you for days or even weeks after the actual date of consumption — even longer if you're a heavy consumer.
+The metabolite THC-COOH can stay with you for days or even weeks after the actual consumption date — even longer if you're a heavy consumer.

 - Marijuana (weed, cannabis, hashish, etc.)